lucascompython/CritLang/README.md

 ## Known Bugs
-Sometimes for some reason semicolon are not needed.<br >
+Sometimes for some reason semicolon are not actually mandatory.
+You might get some syntax warnings that are not really syntax warnings, just ignore them.

 ## License
 This project is licensed under the GPL3 license.